 The Emerging Leaders Program (ELP) is a one-week, intensive leadership program for students and young professionals from across Canada and beyond.
-Participants gain the skills to lead effective change across the health system.
-Since 2016, ELP has had a transformative impact on global healthcare by nurturing a community of future leaders.
+Participants gain the skills to lead across the health system.

 ELP focuses on leadership development through a teams lens.
 Participants work closely with each other to build and lead a collaborative team of engaged and supportive peers.
 Together interdisciplinary teams take on health-focused challenges in change management, conflict resolution, team engagement, strategic foresight, and design thinking.

 ELP is also a personal journey.
 Self-awareness and reflection through assessments, peer feedback, and a one-on-one coaching session encourage participants to understand their own leadership capabilities and potential.
-Throughout the program, participants build a personalized leadership portfolio; a living evolving document that can be used to record experiences, aspirations and to chart one’s progress toward one’s goals.
+Throughout the program, participants build a personalized leadership development portfolio; a living, evolving document that can be used to record experiences, aspirations and leadership journey goals.

 ELP creates innovative leaders who can respond to the changing health landscape, disrupt the status quo, and lead innovation and meaningful change.
 The Emerging Leaders Program is a life-changing experience which will challenge your thinking and give you the tools to become a better leader.

-Upon completion of the Emerging Leaders Program you will have:
+Upon completion of the Emerging Leaders Program, you will have developed:

 - Enhanced self-awareness of who you are as leader and your unique leadership style

 - The ability to work effectively in and across teams, communicate with others and think creatively